 Which Application Should be Filled Out …

-District Students apply through their School Net Account.
-This is already linked to all their academic records which includes grades, attendance, behavior and standardized test scores.
+District Students apply through their Parent & Family Portal.
+The student account is already linked to all their academic records which includes grades, attendance, behavior and standardized test scores.
 When you fill out the application, everything tied to your account will be sent automatically.
 You will however be responsible for uploading an essay, where applicable. ***NOTE*** If your student/child IS a District student this year, but was NOT a District student last year, he/she won’t be set up in the system so you’ll have to upload ALL academic records as if you were a Non-District Student.

 Non-District Students have to submit an online application in addition to uploading all of the necessary records, in order to be considered.
 The application is through a different portal and you should be prepared with electronic copies of your academic records which include Grades, Attendance, Behavior and Standardized Test Score Results.